MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Emergency Respirators sell for just 12 scrap, so you might want to keep them a bit longer.
+Advanced Flak can distract defence drones, letting hacking sneak past.

 ## Crystal A